-\begin{remark} One could have been interested to see the practical behavior of the method of Lima {\it et. al} \cite{LPW2010}.
+\begin{remark} One could have been interested to see the practical behavior of the method of Lima {\it et al.} \cite{LPW2010}.
 However, our feelings on the efficiency of such a method lead us to be pessimistic.
 Even if this method decreases the number of multiplications, it increases the overall number of operations.
-Moreover, this method needs an important amount of extra memory (i.e. $O(n^{\log_2 3})$) which definitively increases data access and then should considerably penalize performances.
+Moreover, this method needs an important amount of extra memory (i.e. $O(n^{\log 3})$) which definitively increases data access and then should considerably penalize performances.
 Furthermore, the method is quite complex, especially for the indices management in the separation procedure.
 Since no detailed algorithm is given in \cite{LPW2010} it is not easy to make an implementation and then offer a fair comparison.
 Finally, from our benchmarks we observe that the performance of the Karatsuba multiplication does not compete with the Direct method for small polynomials (e.g. size less than 16).
-Adding the storage of intermediate value within Karatsuba procedure plus the extra quadratic operations needed by the method of Lima {\it et. al} \cite{LPW2010} will probably make its implementation not competitive with other existing methods. \end{remark}
+Adding the storage of intermediate value within Karatsuba procedure plus the extra quadratic operations needed by the method of Lima {\it et al.} \cite{LPW2010} will probably make its implementation not competitive with other existing methods. \end{remark}